vicmonmena/follow-covid19/README.md

-Follow COVID19 cases.
+Follow up COVID19 cases.
 This statistics are fetched from [this API](https://covid19.mathdro.id/api)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).